History of women in the United Kingdom: The middle-class

-Working class families
+Working-class families

 Domestic life for a working-class family meant the housewife had to handle the chores servants did in wealthier families.
 A working-class wife was responsible for keeping her family as clean, warm, and dry as possible in housing stock that was often literally rotting around them.
 In London, overcrowding was endemic in the slums; a family living in one room was common.
 Rents were high in London; half of working-class households paid one-quarter to one-half of their income on rent.

 Domestic chores for women without servants meant a great deal of washing and cleaning.
 Coal-dust from home stoves and factories filled the city air, coating windows, clothing, furniture and rugs.
 Washing clothing and linens meant scrubbing by hand in a large zinc or copper tub.
 Some water would be heated and added to the wash tub, and perhaps a handful of soda to soften the water.
 Curtains were taken down and washed every fortnight; they were often so blackened by coal smoke that they had to be soaked in salted water before being washed.
 Scrubbing the front wooden doorstep of the home every morning was done to maintain respectability.

 Leisure

 Opportunities for leisure activities increased dramatically as real wages continued to grow and hours of work continued to decline.
-In urban areas, the nine-hour workday became increasingly the norm; the 1874 Factory Act limited the workweek to 56.5 hours, encouraging the movement toward an eventual eight-hour workday.
-Helped by the Bank Holiday Act of 1871, which created a number of fixed holidays, a system of routine annual holidays came into play, starting with middle class workers and moving into the working-class.
+In urban areas, the nine-hour workday became increasingly the norm; the Factory Act 1874 limited the workweek to 56.5 hours, encouraging the movement toward an eventual eight-hour workday.
+Helped by the Bank Holiday Act 1871, which created a number of fixed holidays, a system of routine annual holidays came into play, starting with middle class workers and moving into the working-class.
 Some 200 seaside resorts emerged thanks to cheap hotels and inexpensive railway fares, widespread banking holidays and the fading of many religious prohibitions against secular activities on Sundays.
 Middle-class Victorians used the train services to visit the seaside.
 Large numbers travelling to quiet fishing villages such as Worthing, Brighton, Morecambe and Scarborough began turning them into major tourist centres, and people like Thomas Cook saw tourism and even overseas travel as viable businesses.

 By the late Victorian era, the leisure industry had emerged in all cities with many women in attendance.
 It provided scheduled entertainment of suitable length at convenient locales at inexpensive prices.
 These included sporting events, music halls, and popular theatre.
 Women were now allowed in some sports, such as archery, tennis, badminton and gymnastics.